Sign InSign Up

 State Filing Requirements for Non-Profits

-Massachusetts nonprofits face several crucial filing requirements at the state level.
-These obligations are primarily overseen by the Massachusetts Attorney General's Office (AGO) - Non-Profit Organizations/Public Charities Division and the Massachusetts Secretary of the Commonwealth.
+Massachusetts nonprofits must meet key state filing requirements, overseen by the Attorney General’s Office (AGO) and the Secretary of the Commonwealth:

-If your organization experiences changes to its governing documents, leadership, or other key details, you must file amendments with the relevant state agencies.
+5. Amendments – Report changes to governing documents, leadership, or other key details to state agencies.

 State Filing Requirements for Non-Profits